Originally published June 2021. Updated April 2026.

 Why did you decide to open a coffee shop?

 I always knew I wanted to own my own business and have always loved good food and coffee.
-I found myself becoming more and more interested in the process of producing good coffee beyond just drinking it.
-When some close friends asked James and I to do the food for the day after their wedding in Ibiza we thought it would be a nice thing to do for them and also good fun.
-So a mate who is a meat broker at Smithfields sorted us out with some top quality NZ lamb, which we froze and transported over in our luggage along with everything else.
-I was worried about how we’d get through customs, but being Ibiza, it was a breeze.
-They’re not really too concerned with people bringing in meat…!
-At the wedding, quite a few people said (probably jokingly) we should open a café, which I’d never even considered being an option.
-However, it planted the seed and from there I started taking steps to see if it was something I could realistically do.
-I started with a 10-week cooking course with Leith’s Cooking School in Hammersmith, which I did in the evenings after work.
-I then followed that with a barista course with the London School of Coffee.
-Dipping my toes in the water confirmed that coffee and food was something I could make a career out of and more importantly would enjoy.
-I left my marketing job and went and worked as a trainee barista.
-I learnt so much about coffee and also about running a café.
+I found myself becoming more and more interested in the process of producing good coffee – beyond just drinking it.
+When some close friends asked James and I to do the food for the day after their wedding in Ibiza, we thought it would be a nice thing to do for them and also good fun.
+A mate who is a meat broker at Smithfields sorted us out with some top quality NZ lamb, which we froze and transported over in our luggage along with everything else.
+I was worried about how we'd get through customs, but being Ibiza, it was a breeze.
+They're not really too concerned with people bringing in meat!
+At the wedding, quite a few people said – probably jokingly – that we should open a café, which I'd never even considered being an option.
+But it planted the seed.